Nitrux/dnsmasq-openrc/README.md

-# dnsmasq-openrc
-Package to add service script for dnsmasq for OpenRC
+# dnsmasq for OpenRC

+Service files to use dnsmasq with Nitrux.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2024 Nitrux Latinoamericana S.C.